 - 1. 130 mA of beam current from the ion source. - a.
 Child Langmuir Limit (space charge limit) out of the Ion Source based on the extraction gap. - 2.
 RFQ Transmission efficiency of 98%. - a.
-Design and simulation efficiency from "The 750 keV RFQ Injector Upgrade" [8]. - 3.
+Design and simulation efficiency from "The 750 keV RFQ Injector Upgrade" [9]. - 3.
 Linac Transmission efficiency of 100%. - a.
 Defined as the ratio between the beam measured, via toroid, at the entry of the first accelerating cavity and the beam current measured, via toroid, at the exit of the last accelerating cavity. - 4.
 Repetition Rate of 15 Hz. - a.
 Arc modulator and gas valve pulser hardware limits rep rate to 15 Hz. - b.
 Marx modulator and quadrupole power supplies have 15 Hz rate limiters in them that will trip them off. - 5.
-Maximum beam pulse width of 60 μs. - a.
+Maximum beam pulse width through the DTL of 116 μ s. - a.
+Dictated by the maximum pulse width of the RFQ which is 116 $\mu s.$ - 6.
+Maximum beam pulse width through the SCL of 60 μs . - a.
 Dictated by the design of the SCL coupling cavities.
 They physically cannot support a longer pulse width without overheating.

-These values contribute to the following calculation for the maximum credible beam intensity of the Linac:
+These values contribute to the following calculations for the maximum credible beam intensities of the Linac: